-Each cabin has a lead counselor that is either on our summer staff or a volunteer, and then there are either LIT (Leadership in Training) or Junior Counselors with them.
-Occasionally our other summer staff spend the night in the cabin with the campers as well.
+Each cabin has a lead counselor that is either on our summer staff or a volunteer, and then another member of our staff, like a lifeguard or ropes director that sleeps in the cabin with campers.

 How do we handle medical emergencies?

 There is a RN on site each week who works under standing orders provided by our local doctor in McGregor.
 A clinic in McGregor (7 miles) and a hospital in Aitkin (25 miles) provide medical care.
 Ambulance service comes from McGregor.
 All our staff are trained in CPR and have basic first aid and medical emergency training.

 What if my camper has special medical needs?